Granite Island Lighthouse: Current status

 Despite its remoteness, and because of its picturesque location, form and color it is often the subject of photographs, and drawings.

 The Island's infrastructure is host to an Internet relay station operated by Northern Michigan University to provide live real-time classes to the rural area of Big Bay and its school system.

-The Holman's have donated a sophisticated weather research station to study the evaporative effects on the rise and fall of the water levels in the great Lakes.
+The Holman's have donated a weather research station to study the evaporative effects on the rise and fall of the water levels in the great Lakes.
 This station is operated by Northern Michigan University and the data is made available to the National Weather Service to aid in Near Shore Forecasting.

 The living quarters of the light station is made available to the NMU English Department for creative writing retreats.

 Transportation to and from the Island is provided by two "rib" Zodiacs 24' and 30' which can navigate the often rough water 12 miles south to the Marquette Lower harbor.

 Power on the island is remote controlled year round and consists of solar panels, wind generators with back up propane generators.

 Although the island is privately owned, an automated aid to navigation on a gray steel tower (with a 96 ft focal plane) and a range of 10 nmi is maintained by the U.S. Coast Guard.
 Its characteristic is a white flash every 6 seconds.

 Granite Island Light is one of more than 150 past and present lighthouses in Michigan.
 Michigan has more lighthouses than any other state.
 See Lighthouses in the United States.

 The highest recorded wind speed on the island was 143 mi/h on January 18, 2003.

 Best views of this light are from the water.
 The privately owned island and light are closed to the public.